Addax Team

-Addax, or Barwa Addax was a Spanish motorsport team owned by the bank Addax Capital, which competed in the GP2, GP3 and GP2 Asia Series.
+Addax Team, also known as Barwa Addax Team, was a Spanish motorsport team which competed in the GP2 Series, GP3 Series and GP2 Asia Series.
+In 2007, Alejandro Agag acquired Campos Racing, which he renamed Addax, after founding Addax Capital LLP in 2006.
+The team won the 2008 GP2 Series and won the title again in 2011.

 Team history

 GP2 Series

 Vitaly Petrov driving for Campos Racing at the 2008 Silverstone GP2 Series round.

 Barwa Addax was formed as a result of Alejandro Agag purchase of the Campos Racing GP2 team.
 Campos Racing was started by former Formula One driver Adrián Campos in 1998, and competed in the GP2 Series since its inaugural season in 2005.
 After the 2008 season, in which Campos won the teams' championship, he elected to step down and pass control of the GP2 team to Agag, a businessman with motorsport interests.
 Campos Racing continues to compete in the European F3 Open Championship, and in they entered Formula One as Campos Meta 1 before being taken over and renamed Hispania Racing.
 Agag renamed the team Addax after the eponymous species of antelope, and retained the name of team sponsor Barwa International, a Qatari real estate company, for the 2009 season.

 Addax signed 2008 GP2 Asia Series season champion Romain Grosjean and existing Campos driver Vitaly Petrov for its 2009 campaign.
 Grosjean took the team's first pole position during the opening qualifying session of the season, in Barcelona.
 He also took the team's first win, leading home Petrov in a 1–2 finish.
 Both drivers quickly established themselves as championship contenders.

 Vitaly Petrov driving for Barwa Addax at the 2009 Istanbul Park GP2 Series round.

 Following Nelson Piquet Jr.'s departure from the Renault F1 team, Grosjean, who was the team's third driver, was drafted in to replace him from the 2009 European Grand Prix onwards.
 Grosjean's seat was taken by Durango driver Davide Valsecchi.
 Despite his absence from the final eight races of the season, Grosjean finished fourth in the championship with two wins, a tally matched by Petrov, who was Nico Hülkenberg's main rival for the championship and eventually finished runner-up.
 Addax had the consolation of winning the teams' championship in the first season competing with its new name.

 For the 2010 season, Petrov graduated to Formula One, also with Renault, and Valsecchi moved to the iSport International team, so Addax signed second-year drivers Giedo van der Garde and Sergio Pérez.
 Pérez quickly assumed the role of team leader, winning five races and establishing himself as eventual champion Pastor Maldonado's main rival, whilst Van der Garde finished seventh overall with three podium finishes.
 Addax was narrowly beaten to the teams' championship by Rapax, which scored five more points.